surya0925/LS-24_23b0925/README.md

 IN ASSIGNMENT 2 Folder :
-There is no folder of node_modules because of files number limit but i have kept a zipped version of node_modules.
+There is no folder of node_modules because of files size limit,Sorry ...
-When running unzip node_modules.
 I added videos runing in mobile version,firefox desktop version.
 Highlights:
   U can edit,delete,save,a note.